ewirtz3/README-generator/README.md

 * [License](#license)

 ## Installation
-test
+There are no steps for installation.

 ## Usage
-test
+Open the file index.js in your Terminal.
+Type in node index.js in your Terminal.
+Follow the prompts one by one, providing information specific to your project.
+Receive a README!

 ## Credits
-Collaborators' GitHub Usernames: test
+Collaborators' GitHub Usernames: none

-Third-Party Assets Used: test
+Third-Party Assets Used: none

-Tutorials Used: test
+Tutorials Used: none

 ## License
-test
+MIT License Copyright(c) 2020 Emily Wirtz

 ## Contributors
-test
+none

 ## Tests
-test
+none

 If you have any questions, please contact me at GitHub username <a href="https://github.com/ewirtz3">ewirtz3</a>